She prosecuted BTK and Carr brothers. Now this ‘lucky woman’ is retiring.

 When she hung up the receiver, she flashed a bashful grin.

-“It’s my last week, and I took a duty (case),” she said with a laugh.
-“I was like ‘I just want to do it one more time!’ ”
+“It’s my last week, and I took duty,” she said with a laugh, referring to the responsibility of being on call 24/7 for the week in case law enforcement called needing a search warrant.
+“I was like, ‘I just want to do it one more time!’ ”

 Parker is retiring from the Sedgwick County District Attorney’s Office on Friday after three decades of prosecuting local criminal cases.
 She has spent much of that time as the chief deputy district attorney – a right-hand-man of sorts (or woman, in her case) to the acting Sedgwick County district attorney.